How to Delete MySQL User in Ubuntu? [2 Cases]

 Conclusion

-In this article, I have illustrated the deletion of two kinds of MySQL users in Ubuntu.
+In this article, I have illustrated how to delete MySQL users in Ubuntu.
 This tutorial will introduce you to some of the basic SQL commands and ways of using them.
 You will be able to switch and list users along with removing them from the server.
 I hope this article will improve your interaction with the MySQL service in Linux and enhance your overall experience.

 People Also Ask